 Coleridge Coleridge, a Romantic poet, extols the power of the imagination over that of logic.
 Logic appeals to the mind, but imagination is more holistic, affecting the mind, the senses, the emotions and the visceral.
 Through imagination we are taken on journeys that pierce the exterior and penetrate to the core, and conceive the real essence of things, especially in nature.
 Word association, incantatory spells and other sound effects grip us and we are carried along vicariously in an imaginary journey with the composer.

-Wot is Poetry? # Can we separate the poet from their poetry?
+Wot is Poetry? # Aristotle’s profound observation: “The superiority of poetry over history consists in its possessing a higher truth and a higher seriousness”.
+Can we separate the poet from their poetry?
 There persists a view that poets are driven to write about the excruciating emotions of the human experience.
-Like philosophers, many are not people you’d want to be friends with. # Robert Frost claims that “*being a poet is not a profession; it is a condition”. * Though they attempt to hid behind masks, most poets are expressing their deepest guilt, fears, insecurities, hopes, ecstasies or obsessions, all the while pretending to be creating art.
+Like philosophers, many are not people you’d want to be friends with.
+Virginia Woolf warns: “For if it is rash to walk into a lion’s den unarmed, rash to navigate the Atlantic in a rowing boat, rash to stand on one foot on top of St.

 A Hug a Day keeps the Doctor Away** # Laura Barton – The Guardian Humans crave physical contact and it does much more than just create a warm, fuzzy feeling.
 “EVERYONE Needs Touch, especially the elderly” says Beata Aleksandrowicz, a massage therapist.
 Bertrand Russell once wrote: “Not only our geometry and our physics, but our whole conception of what exists outside us is based upon the sense of touch.”